Stephen M. Coan: Education

 Coan was born in Boston and earned his bachelor's degree from Brandeis University and both a masters in management and doctorate in social policy from the Heller Graduate School at Brandeis.
-His doctoral dissertation included an examination of the role of public-private partnerships in the implementation of legislatively and judicially ordered public policies.
+His doctoral dissertation examined the impact of public-private partnerships in improving educational outcomes during the desegregation of the Boston Public Schools.

 Activism

 Coan is a long-time advocate for stewardship of the oceans, and has called on the U.S. government to designate additional Marine Protected Areas and to give existing ones more funding.
 He has spoken in favor of Senate approval of the International Law of the Sea Treaty, coastal and marine spatial planning to protect vital resources, enhanced management for fisheries, and emerging understanding of the economic and social impact of ocean conservation.
 His early work focused on incorporating ocean education into national science education standards.

 Coan advocates for improved science, technology, engineering and mathematics education, and has written opinion pieces for major newspapers and lectured at colleges and universities throughout the United States.
 He was a member of the National Science Foundation's review panel to study proposals for its National Science, Technology, Engineering, and Mathematics Education Digital Library (NSDL).
 Coan has published numerous articles and speeches on ocean conservation, environmental justice and the efficacy of public-private partnerships.
-He has served on state commissions and councils in Connecticut related to the environment, education, law enforcement and tourism.
+He has been on state commissions and councils in Connecticut related to the environment, education, law enforcement and tourism.
 He has worked with the United States Department of Justice for over a decade on implementation of youth mentoring programs that utilize ocean and watershed conservation projects to link law enforcement officers with at-risk youth in communities throughout the nation.